jngo102/FruitGame/readme.md

 # Fruit Game

-Main repository for jngo's Fruit Game, made with Godot.
+Main repository for Fruit Game, a game about stacking fruit, made in Godot.